gjkruijff/War-VIPER/README.md

 ## Introduction

 This repository contains a re-implementation of the *War* card game, originally from the [Code with Chris](http://codewithchris.com) introduction to Swift.
-The original implementation uses the MVC design pattern; this reimplementation refactors that code to a VIPER-based design patter.
+The original game implementation uses the MVC design pattern; this reimplementation refactors that code to a VIPER-based design pattern.

 The VIPER architecture design pattern separates the view control logic, from the application logic -- addressing the issue of "Massive View Controllers" in the MVC pattern.
 * The INTERACTOR implements the application logic, manipulating the model objects independently of any UI.